 Employee vs. contractor: A tax distinction

-It's beginning to look a lot like the holiday hiring season, with companies adding more workers to handle the seasonal customer crush.
-As the economy picks up in many places, holidays will be especially joyous for the folks who finally find a job.
+Each year, companies add more workers to handle the seasonal customer crush.
+So, the holidays will be especially joyous for the folks who finally find work or a 2nd part-time job to cover their own holiday purchases.

-And while it's good to have extra income, make sure you understand how you're treated by your new, temporary employer.
+And while it’s good to have extra income, make sure you understand how you’ll be treated by your new, temporary employer.

 If you are classified as an independent contractor instead of an employee, you could face some tax troubles at filing time.